 Current CRC screening uses a fecal-based test.
 Because it isn't 'patient friendly,' many people don't complete it.
 Moreover, the test's polyp detection accuracy is low (5-15%).
 But a new, inexpensive, simple and more accurate urine test could soon be available—made possible by UAlberta research and innovation.

 New diagnostic technology

 An emerging field of medical science called metabolomics is the study of small molecules or biomarkers (called metabolites).
 Biomarkers that can indicate what is happening inside your body and help determine health, nutrition, infection and disease status.

 UAlberta researchers, Richard Fedorak and Haili Wang, discovered these metabolites could detect colonic polyps (a precursor to colon cancer) more accurately than the fecal test.
 This led Fedorak and Wang to develop a urine test—a test that will increase patient compliance and improve polyp detection accuracy.
 "This is a lab test like others your doctor orders.
 You get it done and the results come back—you either have polyps or you don’t,” says Richard Fedorak.
-“If you do, you then get a colonoscopy to remove the polyps and preventing their progression to cancer.”
+“If you do, you then get a colonoscopy to remove the polyps before cancer can develop."

 Commercialization: from lab to patients